 Get Ready for an Extraordinary Mexico City Trip

-Hopefully our Mexico City travel blog will convince you it's worth ditching the beach for.
+Hopefully our Mexico City travel blog will convince you it's worth ditching the beach and visiting.

 It's one of our favorite cities to visit again and again, not just in Mexico, but in the world.
 And just about every friend who's been agrees.
 No exaggeration.